Datanizze/catchall/README.md

 This needs to be run as root, of course.

-Tested on debian squeeze & wheezy.
+Tested on debian squeeze & wheezy. (pre 2.4 commit) Tested on debian wheezy & jessie (post 2.4 commit)

+assumes apache's location to be in /etc/apache2/

 ## License
 Free for all and no responsibity on me!